broadinstitute/firecloud-ui/CONTRIBUTING.md

 So: some lifecycle methods are automatically called every render.
 Avoid changing state inside of them.

+## Gotchas

+A list of any "gotchas" that have been found in development.
+These may be browser bugs (or "features"), or react issues.

+### Browser

+- A "feature" in browsers is that any `button` inside of a `form` will cause the page to submit, even if you don't define an `on-click` or link attribute on it.
+Be careful when using buttons inside of forms because the behavior you define may not be the behavior you get.

+### React

+- See above

 ## Tooling Notes

 When doing UI development, Chrome's caching gets in the way.
 We recommending disabling it when devtools is open (via devtools settings):